 Just about everything on Earth is made from combinations of 92 different types of atoms.
 Matter can be uncombined substances made from one type of atom, known as elements, or combined as compounds or mixtures.

-A compound is a substance made of two or more types of atoms chemically bonded together to form molecules.
-There are billions and billions of different ways to combine the different elements to create compounds.
-Compounds have a definite composition which can be described using a chemical formula.
+A compound is a substance made of two or more types of atoms that are chemically bonded together to form molecules.
+There are billions and billions of different ways to combine the elements to create compounds.
+Compounds have a definite composition, which can be described using a chemical formula.
 For example, carbon dioxide has a chemical formula of CO2.
 This means that each molecule of carbon dioxide is made of one carbon and two oxygen atoms.
 Unlike mixtures, compounds have a fixed ratio of elements.
 The bonds in compounds can be difficult to break, and can only be broken through chemical reactions.
 After a chemical reaction, the molecules of the reactants rearrange to form other substances (products).

 A mixture is a combination of substances that are not chemically bonded together.
 Mixtures can be any combination of elements and/or compounds.
 Examples of mixtures are sea water, air, powdered iron, powdered sulfur, and most rocks.
 Mixtures can be separated more easily than compounds.
 There are many different methods of separating mixtures depending on the properties of the substances in the mixture and whether it is a heterogeneous mixture or a homogeneous mixture like a solution.
 A solution is a type of mixture that involves a solid/liquid (solute) dissolved in a liquid (solvent).
-If a substance doesn’t dissolve into another it is known as insoluble.
+If a substance doesn’t dissolve into another, it is known as insoluble.
 Unlike compounds, mixtures are not necessarily made of fixed ratios of the component parts.

 Filtering is a process which can separate liquids and insoluble solids, like water and sand.
 In this process, the mixture is poured through a filter, such as filter paper or a strainer, and the insoluble sand gets separated from the liquid.
-This happens because of a difference of the particle size; the liquid particles are small enough to pass through the filter paper while the solid particles are too big.
-The solid left behind is known as the residue and the liquid that passes through the paper is known as the filtrate.
+This happens because of a difference in the particle size; the liquid particles are small enough to pass through the filter paper while the solid particles are too big.
+The solid left behind is known as the residue, and the liquid that passes through the paper is known as the filtrate.
 Straining works using the same mechanism as filtering, just for larger particles.

 Evaporation is another method for separating soluble solids from a liquid.
 Table salt mixed with water is an example of a salt solution.
 In the evaporation process, the solution is heated so the water evaporates, leaving salt crystals in the bottom of the container.
 Water has a lower boiling point than salt, so the water evaporates first.